EnterpriseDB/tpa/docs/src/INSTALL.md

 $ sudo yum install tpaexec
 ```

-This will install TPAexec into `/opt/EDB/TPA`.
+This will install TPA into `/opt/EDB/TPA`.
 It will also
 ensure that other required packages (e.g., Python 3.6 or later) are
 installed.